abondar24/CrackingInterview/README.md

 - duplicatesStat - check /screens/duplicates_stat.png for description
 - largestSubGrid - check /screens/largerst_sub_grid1.png and largerst_sub_grid2.png for description
 - plusOne - Given a non-empty array of digits representing a non-negative integer, increment one to the integer.
+- singleNumber  - find a unique number in array

 ##  List